taun/taun.github.io/_pages/about.markdown

 ## Business Stuff

+I have repeatedly used my broad experience and knowledge in many engineering fields, as well as a strong aptitude in math and user problem solving, plus agile development processes to help businesses to deliver innovative products and services that improved their customers’ lives.

-My passion is using my broad, deep technological expertise to enable businesses to develop products and services that improve their customers’ lives.
-I build strong cross-functional development teams that collaborate to find the best solution for meeting both customer and business needs.
+10+ years experience building strong cross-functional agile teams that collaborate to bring integrated hardware & software solutions to market that meet both customer and business needs.

+Constantly learning and improving to ensure I can provide better value from my role and my team.